-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) are expected to have a sound understanding of the principles of configuration management; how program management and project management view configuration management; how the development organization initiates configuration control; how the developer implements configuration management; and how the government sponsor or sustainment organization continues the configuration management following product delivery.
-MITRE systems engineers are generally involved in identifying requirements for automated tools to support the CM process.
-Rather than selecting specific automated CM tools, MITRE systems engineers need to begin with requirements that understand and address the roles of technical and non-technical elements of CM, to include documentation and the traditional software configuration management elements of hardware and software.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to have a sound understanding of configuration management principles, how program management and project management view configuration management, how the development organization initiates configuration control, how the developer implements configuration management, and how the government sponsor or sustainment organization continues configuration management following product delivery.
+MITRE SEs are generally involved in identifying requirements for automated tools to support the CM process.
+Rather than selecting specific automated CM tools, MITRE SEs need to begin with requirements that take into consideration and address the roles of the technical and nontechnical elements of CM, including documentation and the traditional software configuration management elements of hardware and software.
 To be successful, it is essential to understand CM.
-CM success is a function of leadership to insist on its implementation and use.
+CM success is a function of leadership's insistence on its implementation and use.

-CM is defined in the Guide's Configuration Management topic.
+CM is defined in the SEG's Configuration Management topic.
 Within that context, it is important to note that CM is not all things to all people nor is it program management.
 It is a tool used by program management.
-It is not document management, but it is a partner tool used by document management.
-It is not requirements management nor engineering, but is a tool with important connections to requirements engineering activities and processes.
+It is not document management, but it is a partner tool that document management uses.
+It is not requirements management or engineering, but it is a tool with important connections to requirements engineering activities and processes.

-- Record, control, and correlate Configuration Items (CIs), Configuration Units (CUs), and Configuration Components (CCs) within a number of individual baselines across the life cycle.
+- Record, control, and correlate Configuration Items (CIs), Configuration Units (CUs), and Configuration Components (CCs) within several individual baselines across the life cycle.

 - Identify and control baselines.

-- Track, control, manage, and report change requests for the baseline CIs, CCs, and CUs.
+- Track, control, manage, and report requests for changes to the baseline CIs, CCs, and CUs.

 - Track requirements from specification to testing.